sergiocollado/potpourri/Notes_on_Linux/Notes_on_Linux_kernel_synchronization.md

 ## CONCURRENCY

-Concurrency is the ability to handle multiple tasks/process with the illusioin or reallyti of simulatanety
+Concurrency is the ability to handle multiple tasks/process with the illusion or really of simulatanety

-In single core enviroments, concurrency is achieved via a process called contex-switching, e.g. at a particular time period only a single task gets executed, but tasks run interleaving between them very fasts given the illusion of running simultaneoulsy.
+In single core enviroments, concurrency is achieved via a process called context-switching, e.g. at a particular time period only a single task gets executed, but tasks run interleaving between them very fasts given the illusion of running simultaneoulsy.

 In a multi-core enviroment (parallelism) every core can execute different tasks.